ansible/ansible-navigator/README.md

 There are two modes in which ansible-navigator can be run:

-* The **interactive** mode, which provides a curses-based user interface and allows you to "zoom in" on data in real-time, filter it, and navigate between various Ansible components; and
+* The **interactive** mode, which provides a curses-based user interface and allows you to "zoom in" on data in real time, filter it, and navigate between various Ansible components; and
 * The **stdout** mode, which does *not* use curses, and simply returns the output to the terminal's standard output stream, as Ansible's commands